 References:

 My goal for this WPF tutorial was to give you a very basic idea and usage in applications.
-In real, There are a lot more to learn/adapt with.
+In reality, there is a lot more to learn/adapt to.
 To know more, you can use the following resources:

 Happy Coding 🙂